Grevillea aspera: Description

 Grevillea aspera is a low, spreading to erect shrub that typically grows to a height of 0.6–2.5 m and has woolly-hairy branchlets.
 The leaves are oblong to egg-shaped with the narrower end towards the base, 15–80 mm long and 3–12 mm wide and hairy on the lower surface.
 The flowers are arranged in large groups in leaf axils and on the ends of branchlets on a rachis 15–50 mm long, each flower on a pedicel 2.5–5 mm long.
 The lower half of the perianth is pinkish to red, the outer half cream-coloured, green, yellow or white and the pistil is 7.5–10.5 mm long.
 Flowering occurs from May to November and the fruit is a narrow oval follicle 13–17 mm long.

 Taxonomy

 Grevillea aspera was first formally described in 1810 by Robert Brown in Transactions of the Linnean Society of London.
 The specific epithet (aspera) means "rough to the touch".

 Distribution and habitat

 Rough grevillea grows in heath, scrub and woodland in the Gawler Range, parts of the Flinders Range and the Eyre Peninsula in South Australia.
 In Western Australia it is only known from the Rawlinson Range in the far east of the state.

 Conservation status

 In Western Australia, G. aspera is listed as "Priority One" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is known from only one or a few locations which are potentially at risk.

+In South Australia, it is listed as "Least Concern" on the IUCN Red List of Threatened Species.
+It is described as being a reasonably common species with typically stable populations.

+It is not listed on the EPBC Act List of Threatened Flora.